Cloud Strife: Voice actors

-There was no voice acting in the original Final Fantasy VII.
-For the Ehrgeiz fighting game, Kenyu Horiuchi provided Cloud's voice in the arcade version while Nozomu Sasaki replaced him in the home console version.
-Starting in Kingdom Hearts, Takahiro Sakurai has been the consistent Japanese voice of Cloud.
-Teruaki Sugawara, the voice director at Square, recommended him to Nomura based on prior experience.
+The original Final Fantasy VII did not have voice acting.
+For the Ehrgeiz fighting game, Kenyu Horiuchi voiced Cloud in the arcade version and Nozomu Sasaki voiced him in the home console version.
+Since Kingdom Hearts, Takahiro Sakurai has been the Japanese voice of Cloud, with Teruaki Sugawara, the voice director at Square, recommending him to Nomura based on prior experience.
 Nomura had originally asked Sakurai to play the protagonist of The Bouncer, Sion Barzahd, but found that his voice best suited Cloud after hearing him speak.
-Sakurai received the script without any accompanying visuals, and first arrived for recording under the impression that he would be voicing a different character other than Cloud.
-For Advent Children, Nomura wanted to contrast Cloud and Vincent's voices given their similar personalities.
+Sakurai received the script without any accompanying visuals, and first arrived for recording under the impression that he would be voicing a character other than Cloud.
+For Advent Children, Nomura wanted to contrast Cloud and Vincent Valentine's voices because of their similar personalities.
 As a sequel to the highly popular Final Fantasy VII, Sakurai felt greater pressure performing the role than he did when he voiced Cloud for Kingdom Hearts.
-Sakurai received comments from colleagues revealing their love of the game, some of them jokingly threatening that they would not forgive Sakurai if he did not meet their expectations.
+Sakurai received comments from colleagues revealing their love of the game, some of them jokingly threatening that they would not forgive him if he did not meet their expectations.

 During recording, Sakurai was told that "[n]o matter what kind of odds are stacked against him, Cloud won't be shaken".
 Sakurai says that while he recorded most of his work individually, he performed alongside Ayumi Ito, who voiced Tifa, for a few scenes.
-These recordings left him feeling "deflated", as the "exchanges he has with Tifa can be pretty painful", Sakurai commenting that Cloud—whom he empathized with as his voice actor—has a hard time dealing with straight talk.
-Sakurai says that there were scenes that took over a year to complete, with very precise directions being given requiring multiple takes.
+These recordings left him feeling "deflated", as the "exchanges he has with Tifa can be pretty painful", with Sakurai commenting that Cloud—whom he empathized with as his voice actor—has a hard time dealing with straight talk.
+Sakurai says that there were scenes that took over a year to complete, with precise directions being given requiring multiple takes.

-According to Sakurai, Cloud's silence conveys more about the character than when he speaks.
+According to Sakurai, Cloud's silence conveys more about him than when he speaks.
 While possessing heroic characteristics, Sakurai describes Cloud's outlook as negative, and says that he is delicate in some respects.
 A fan of VII, Sakurai had believed Cloud to be a colder character based on his original impression of him, but later came to view him as more sentimental.
 After the final product was released, Sakurai was anxious to hear the fans' response, whether positive or negative, and says that most of the feedback he received praised him.
 While recording Crisis Core, Sakurai felt that Cloud, though still introverted, acted more like a normal teenager, and modified his approach accordingly.
 Cloud's scream over Zack's death left a major impression on Sakurai, who says that he worked hard to convey the emotional tone of the ending.
 Sakurai has come to regard Cloud as an important role, commenting that Cloud reminds him of his own past, and that, as a Final Fantasy VII fan himself, he is happy to contribute.